 You can request an extension by completing the appropriate form from the School of Graduate Studies and submitting it to our Graduate Office:

-Students considering a leave from their program are strongly encouraged to make an appointment with the Graduate Office.
-You can request a leave by completing the appropriate form from the School of Graduate Studies and submitting it to the Graduate Office:
+Students considering a leave from their program are strongly encouraged to make an appointment with the Graduate Office and to review the SGS information about taking a leave of absence.
+You can request a leave by completing the appropriate form from the School of Graduate Studies and submitting it to the Graduate Office.

 Tuition, Funding, and Awards